JAMA June 26, 1991

 Key Findings

-2. The 5-year absolute benefit was a reduction of 30 strokes per 1,000 participants treated.
+2. The 5-year absolute benefit for total stroke was 30 fewer events per 1,000 participants.

-3. Major cardiovascular events were significantly reduced with an absolute benefit of 55 fewer events per 1,000 participants over 5 years.
+3. Major cardiovascular events were significantly reduced by 32% (relative risk 0.68), yielding a 5-year absolute benefit of 55 fewer events per 1,000 participants.

 Study Design